James W. Parker: Fort Parker Massacre

 On May 19, 1836, a large force of Comanche and allied warriors attacked the fort, killing five men and capturing two women and three children.
 Parker was working the fields when the attack happened.
 His daughter, Rachel Parker Plummer was captured along with her three-year-old son, James Pratt Plummer.
 His brother Silas's children, Cynthia Ann and John Richard were also captured, as well as his stepsister Elizabeth Duty Kellogg.

 His sister-in-law Elizabeth Duty Kellogg was ransomed back almost immediately by Sam Houston.
 His daughter was ransomed back from the Comanche after almost two years of servitude, which she described as being cruel almost beyond the point of belief.
-(Including the murder of her newborn son by the Comanche, who she claimed felt he interfered with her work).
+(Including the murder of her newborn son by the Comanche, who according to her account, had felt he interfered with her work).
 The horrific condition his daughter was in when she was ransomed, and her subsequent death, left James Parker with a lifelong hatred of the Comanche.
 His determination to find his grandson, niece and nephew became obsessive.
-Though his daughter had desperately wanted to be rescued, and her son accepted rescue, his niece and nephew most emphatically did not want to leave the Indians.
+Though his daughter had desperately wanted to be rescued, and her son accepted rescue, his niece and nephew most emphatically did not want to leave the Indians when their "rescue" eventually came.
 Cynthia Ann spent almost 25 years among the Comanches, and her brother at least 13 years.
 Cynthia Ann was asked at least twice if she wanted to be ransomed, but refused, asking the tribal council to allow her to remain with the Comanche.
 Her brother John was given no choice, and was forced to return to the whites after a ransom was paid, but he was allowed to return to the Indians when he ran away to do so.